google/pprof/doc/pprof.md

   matched by regexp or in range

 When using `-tagfocus=regex` and `-tagignore=regex`, the regex will be compared to each value associated with each tag.
-If one specifies a regex like `regex1,regex2`, then only samples with a tag value matching `regex1` and a tag value matching `regex2` will be kept.
+If one specifies a value like `regex1,regex2`, then only samples with a tag value matching `regex1` and a tag value matching `regex2` will be kept.

-In addition to being able to filter on tag values, one can specify the name of the tag which a certain value must be associated with using the notation `-tagfocus=tagName=value1`.
+In addition to being able to filter on tag values, one can specify the name of the tag which a certain value must be associated with using the notation `-tagfocus=tagName=value`.
 Here, the `tagName` must match the tag's name exactly, and the value can be either a regex or a range.
-If one specifies a regex like `regex1,regex2`, then samples with a value associated with the given tag name matching either `regex1` or matching `regex2` will match.
+If one specifies a value like `regex1,regex2`, then samples with a value associated with the given tag name matching either `regex1` or matching `regex2` will match.